jaydm/gcCourseProject/CodeBook.md

     This is the average of the original measurement tGravAcc.mean().x from the source data for each activity/subject combination.

 - time.gravity.acceleration.mean.y

+    This is the average of the original measurement tGravAcc.mean().y from the source data for each activity/subject combination.

 - time.gravity.acceleration.mean.z

+    This is the average of the original measurement tGravAcc.mean().Z from the source data for each activity/subject combination.

 - time.gravity.acceleration.standard.deviation.x

+    This is the average of the original measurement tGravAcc.std().X from the source data for each activity/subject combination.

 - time.gravity.acceleration.standard.deviation.y
 - time.gravity.acceleration.standard.deviation.z
 - time.body.acceleration.jerk.mean.x